Last Updated on November 19, 2021 by Ben Lesser

 Facts About Rapid-Cycling Bipolar Disorder (RCBD)

-Experiments with various tests performed on bipolar disorder that were printed in the diary The North American Psychiatric Clinics have found that the following are:
+Experiments with various tests performed on bipolar disorder that were printed in the diary The The Psychiatric Clinics of North America have found that the following are:

 - Higher levels of rapid cycling bipolar disorder occurs more frequently in women.